department-of-veterans-affairs/vets-api/README.md

 Note: If you encounter `Redis::CannotConnectError: Error connecting to Redis on localhost:6379 (Errno::ECONNREFUSED)` this is a sign that redis is not currently running or `config/redis.yml` is not using correct host and port.

-### MVI Schema Setup

-The MVI schema is a protected resource.
-You'll need to extract the contents of the GPG encrypted `config/mvi-schema.tar.gpg` file into `config/mvi-schema`:

-1. Acquire the archive password - available via credstash at `plat.mvi_schema_key`.
-Contact your DevOps sherpa for more information.
-1. Install gpg if needed
-`brew install gpg`
-1. Decrypt the archive into `config/mvi-schema` with `gpg -d config/mvi-schema.tar.gpg | tar -x -C config`.
-You should be prompted for the password you obtained above.

-#### Updating the MVI schema

-The MVI schema files in `config/mvi-schema` should not be included in git.
-Please use the following procedure if you need to make updates to them.

-1. Remove the existing mvi-schema.tar.gpg archive. `rm config/mvi-schema.tar.gpg`.
-1. Make the necessary changes to `config/mvi-schema`.
-1. Acquire the archive password - available via credstash at `plat.mvi_schema_key`.
-Contact your DevOps sherpa for more information.
-1. Tar the new configuration: `cd config && tar -cf mvi-schema.tar mvi-schema`
-1. Encrypt: `gpg2 -c -o mvi-schema.tar.gpg mvi-schema.tar`.
-You should be
-   prompted for the passphrase you obtained above.
-1. Remove the intermediary tar file: `rm mvi-schema.tar && cd ..`
-1. Commit the changed mvi-schema.tar.gpg file.

 ### Running the App
 1. Start the application: `bundle exec rails s`
 1. Navigate to <http://localhost:3000/v0/status> in your browser.